kean/Nuke/README.md

 When enabling disk cache you must provide a `keyEncoder` function which takes image request's url as a parameter and produces a key which can be used as a valid filename.
 The [demo project uses sha1](https://gist.github.com/kean/f5e1975e01d5e0c8024bc35556665d7b) to generate those keys.

-The public API for disk cache and the API for using custom disk caches is going to be available in the future versions.
+> The public API for the disk cache is going to be available in the future versions.
+See `DataCaching` protocol for implementing custom disk caches.

-> Existing API already allows you to use custom disk cache [by implementing `DataLoading` protocol](https://github.com/kean/Nuke/blob/master/Documentation/Guides/Third%20Party%20Libraries.md#using-other-caching-libraries), but this is not the most straightforward option.

 #### Preheat Images

 [Preheating](https://kean.github.io/post/image-preheating) (prefetching) means loading images ahead of time in anticipation of their use.
-Nuke provides a `ImagePreheater` class that does just that:
+Nuke provides a `ImagePreheater` class that does just that.

 ```swift
 let preheater = ImagePreheater(pipeline: ImagePipeline.shared)